 The truth of the matter is that there is ample evidence that domestic cats improve the health of their owners.
 There are millions of articles about it on the Internet.
 They keep countless millions of elderly people company, quite possibly improving the longevity of these people.

-There are very, very few zoonotic diseases and therefore it is highly unlikely that a domestic cat will transmit a disease to their owner.
+There are very few zoonotic diseases which are transmitted by domestic cats to their owners and therefore it is highly unlikely that a domestic cat will transmit a disease to their owner.
 Cat haters will refer to toxoplasmosis but this disease is acquired in a number of ways other than from domestic cats and in nearly all instances it is benign in the human.

 Of course, there are feral cats.
 But this is due to irresponsible behavior by cat owners.
 It’s our fault.
 You can’t blame a cat for that.
 And in any event the impact that feral cats have had upon the environment are exaggerated.
 Ornithologists like to exaggerate for obvious reasons.